-- Report the damage to your insurance company as soon as it is possible.
+- Report the damage to your insurance company as soon as you can.

-- Are you sure your house is safe?
-Depending on the amount of damage, you may need to relocate temporarily until the cleanup and repairs are completed.
+- Is your house safe?
+Depending on the amount of damage, you may need to relocate temporarily until the cleanup and repairs are done.
 (Notify your insurance company if this is the case.)

 Water Damage Tips

-You’ve suffered a water loss.
-While you are waiting for Paul Davis to arrive, below are some tips to help deal with the damage:
+You have suffered a water loss.
+While you are waiting for Paul Davis to arrive, below are helpful tips to help deal with the damage:

-- Water Source: It is very important to turn off the water.
-For most, the main shut-off valve is located either in your garage or utility room, or outside, next to your water meter.
+- Water Source: It is important to turn off the water.
+For most, the main shut-off valve is located either in your garage or utility room, or outside, next to the water meter.

-- Floors: Get rid of as much standing water as possible, using towels or a mop.
-(Never use the vacuum cleaner.)
+- Floors: Remove as much standing water as possible, using a mop or towels.
+(Don’t use a vacuum cleaner.)

-- Carpeting: Blot wet carpeting with clean, white towels.
+- Carpeting: Blot soaked carpet with clean, white towels.
 Remove all colored rugs or Oriental rugs from wet wall-to-wall carpet.

 Fire Damage Tips

-You’ve suffered a fire loss.
-While you are waiting for us to arrive, below are some suggestions to help handle with the situation:
+You have suffered a fire loss.
+While you are waiting for a member of the Paul Davis team to arrive, below are some tips to help deal with the situation:

-- Carpets: Avoid walking or tracking on carpet when possible.
+- Carpets: Avoid being on carpet if at all possible.
 Do not use “DIY” home carpet cleaners.

-- Walls/Ceilings: Do not attempt to wash or wipe ceilings and other absorbent surfaces.
+- Walls/Ceilings: Don’t attempt to wipe or wash ceilings or other absorbent surfaces.

 - Furnace: Change the air conditioner or furnace filter if the blower is operating.
 Tape double pieces of cheesecloth over air registers with masking tape.

-- Plants: Clean plants with water and mild soap, cleaning both sides of the leaves.
+- Plants: Clean plants with mild soap and water, cleaning both sides of the leaves.

-If your home or business has been damaged by fire, storm, water, mold or other disaster, Call Paul!
+If your business or home is damaged by fire, storm, water, mold or other disaster, Call Paul!